 Asparagus grows as a perennial — a plant that sleeps in the winter and comes back in the spring.
 When it becomes dormant, you should cut exhausted plants (usually brown brittle ferns at this point) back to the soil surface and provide winter protection – like a layer of mulch or straw – to help avoid damage caused by deep-freezes or extreme changes in soil temperature.
 Mulch also helps keep weeds down during the growing season, which can otherwise be nutrient-competitors for your asparagus patch.

-When we ship asparagus plants, they arrive as a package of 10 bare-root crowns.
+When we ship asparagus plants, they arrive as a package of bare-root crowns.
 Each plant is a crown (top-center of the plant) with a long root system.
-There are many methods of planting asparagus (see a few examples at right), but remember that the crown remains toward the top of the planting hole.
+There are many methods of planting asparagus, including trenching, so choose the best one for your planting site, but remember that the crown always remains toward the top of the planting hole.